michalstefanow/FlashNet-Token-Sniper/README.md

 A professional-grade automated token sniping system for the FlashNet AMM, designed to execute trades the moment FlashNet mainnet comes back online.

+## 🚨 Contact Me

+If you wanna build more complex and useful DApp with it or any question, contact to developer: [@MoonSat](https://t.me/mooneagle1_1)

 ## 🎯 Features

 - **⚡ Lightning Fast**: 2-second mainnet detection, <10-second trade execution